spatstat/spatstat.univar/README.md

 - *quantiles*
 including calculation of quantiles from an empirical cumulative distribution or a kernel density estimate;
+- *kernel density estimation*
+for one dimensional probability densities, including fixed- and variable-bandwidth kernel estimators, and boundary corrections for densities restricted to the positive half-line;
 - *kernels*
 including calculation of the probability density, cumulative distribution function, quantiles, random generation, moments and partial